ovh/docs/pages/web/emails/manual_email_migration/guide.en-gb.md

 ## Requirements

-- You must have an email service with OVHcloud, such as an [Exchange](https://www.ovh.co.uk/emails/){.external}, [Email Pro](https://www.ovh.co.uk/emails/email-pro/){.external} or MX Plan solution (via the MX Plan or included in an OVHcloud web [hosting](https://www.ovh.co.uk/web-hosting/){.external} solution).
+- an email service with OVHcloud, such as an [Exchange](https://www.ovh.co.uk/emails/){.external}, [Email Pro](https://www.ovh.co.uk/emails/email-pro/){.external} or MX Plan solution (via the MX Plan or included in an [OVHcloud web hosting solution](https://www.ovh.co.uk/web-hosting/){.external}).
 - access to the email accounts you want to migrate (the source accounts)
 - access to the OVHcloud email accounts that will be receiving the migrated data (the target accounts)

 ## Instructions

 > [!primary]
 > First of all, check if automatic migration is possible using our [OVH Mail Migrator](https://omm.ovh.net/) tool{.external}.
-To do this, please use our guide on [Migrating email accounts via the OVH Mail Migrator](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/exchange-account-migration-with-ovh-mail-migrator/){.external}.
+To do this, please use our guide on [Migrating email accounts with OVH Mail Migrator](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/exchange-account-migration-with-ovh-mail-migrator/){.external}.

 In this guide, we have carried out operations on the 3 most commonly used email software, **Outlook**, **Mail** on Mac OS and **Thunderbird**.

-The following instructions are broken down into two parts:
+The following instructions are divided into two parts:

-- **Export**.
+- **Exporting**.
 By doing so, you can extract a full backup of your email address, and migrate it to another computer, email software, or import it to another account.
 If you need to move items from one email address to another address that is configured on the same email software, you can copy/paste or drag/drop one to the other.
 However, it is recommended that you use the export system of the software you are using.

-- **Import**.
+- **Importing**.
 This allows you to apply a backup that you have made on your new computer or software.
 Verify that the backup file you want to import is compatible with the email software you are using.

 ### Outlook

-If you have an OVHcloud [Exchange email](https://www.ovh.co.uk/emails/hosted-exchange/) account, you can export it directly in PST format via the OVHcloud Control Panel.
+If you have an [OVHcloud Exchange email account](https://www.ovh.co.uk/emails/hosted-exchange/), you can export it directly in PST format via the OVHcloud Control Panel.

 Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, then go to the `Web Cloud`{.action} section.
 Select `Microsoft`{.action} in the left-hand column, then `Exchange`{.action}.
-Click the name of the Hosted Exchange service concerned.
+Click the name of the concerned Hosted Exchange service.

 In the `Email accounts`{.action} tab, click the `...`{.action} button to the right of the email account you want to export, then `Export in PST`{.action} format.

 ![emails](images/manager-export-pst01.png){.thumbnail}

-You will then need to wait for the export process to complete, which may take a few minutes to several hours depending on the size of the export.
+You will then need to wait for the export process to complete, which may take  froma few minutes to several hours, depending on the size of the export.
 At the end of it, you just need to return to the `Export to PST`{.action} button to retrieve a link to download the file.

 ![emails](images/manager-export-pst02.png){.thumbnail}

-#### Export from Windows
+#### Exporting from Windows

 - Click `file` in the top left-hand corner, then `Open and Export`, and then `Import/Export`.